Fast-Track Sleep Programs

 0 – 2 Months: The Newborn Stage

-Frequency: Newborns typically need to nurse at least every 2-3 hours, about 8-12 times a day.
-Our goal during this time is to work on feeding fully, which is considered a 30 minute feeding (including burp time).
-We want the feed to take 30-minutes, as this is how we measure full as they get older.
+Newborns typically need to nurse at least every 2–3 hours, about 8 – 12 times a day.
+Our goal during this time is to work on feeding fully, which is considered a 30-minute feeding (including burp time).
+We want the feed to take 30 minutes, as this is how we measure “full” as babies get older.

-We recommend stopping every 5 min and burping for up to 5 min, once they burp you can go back to feeding.
-At this age, a lot of the work is keeping them awake long enough to eat.
+We recommend stopping every 5 minutes and burping for up to 5 minutes.
+Once they burp, you can go back to feeding.
+At this age, a lot of the work is keeping babies awake long enough to eat.
 When they’re first born, most babies are very sleepy and will fall asleep quickly while eating.
 If their eyes are closed at this age and they’re eating, it is considered awake time.

-By focusing on feeding fully and frequently during the daytime hours, you will begin to see your nighttime fall into a more predictable feeding pattern, and over time the feeds will slowly and naturally consolidate.
+By focusing on feeding fully and frequently during the daytime hours, you will begin to see nighttime fall into a more predictable feeding pattern.
+Over time, feeds will slowly and naturally consolidate.

 Breastfeeding:

-Feedings usually last 30 min.
-We recommend feeding from both breasts at each feeding, as breasts usually have different amounts so this will help ensure full feeds at each feeding.
+Feedings usually last about 30 minutes.
+We recommend feeding from both breasts at each feeding, as breasts often have different amounts of milk.
+This helps ensure full feeds at each feeding.

-If you know you will be going back to work, want a break, or will be leaving your baby at any point in the first year, we highly recommend introducing a bottle within the first month, and offering 1 time per day (dreamfeed is great!) so baby easily takes one.
-When you do this it’s best to pump within 30min of the feeding so that your body is still stimulating to make milk.
-You can give this milk right into the bottle to make it easy!
+If you know you will be going back to work, want a break, or will be leaving your baby at any point in the first year, we highly recommend introducing a bottle within the first month and offering it once per day (a dreamfeed is a great option).
+When doing this, it’s best to pump within 30 minutes of the feeding so your body continues to receive the signal to make milk.
+You can give this milk directly in the bottle to make things easier.

 Bottle Feeding:

-By 2 months old, your baby may need to increase to a Level 2 nipple.
-Some signs that you need to increase nipple level: taking longer to finish the same amount of milk, not increasing milk slowly as they get older, + not wanting to take the bottle.
-When you increase, make sure you used paced feeding (where you control the flow) to help make the transition easier.
+By around 2 months old, your baby may need to increase to a Level 2 nipple.
+Signs it may be time to increase include taking longer to finish the same amount of milk, not gradually increasing intake as they grow, or not wanting to take the bottle.
+When increasing nipple level, be sure to use paced feeding to help manage flow.

 TIP:

 Focus on establishing a good latch and feeding rhythm.
-Don’t worry if feedings seem frequent; this helps stimulate milk production and helps your baby work towards full feedings as their stomachs are very small at this age and they can’t maintain fullness for extended periods of time.
+Don’t worry if feedings feel frequent — this helps stimulate milk production and supports full feeds while your baby’s stomach is still very small.

 3 – 4 Months: Continuing to Feed Fully